Bolofofopt/Projects/SoftwareDevelopment/ConAmbienteTHALES/ReadMe.md

 In this basic Overview we can see that the Lockers don't have cables between them, so I used **Wi-Fi** (mode AP [Access Point]) on the ESP32 so the main locker that has access to an outside network with a Zabbix Dashboard accesses the AP. retreives the data via an Link, such as 192.168.4.1/temp to retreive the temperature, 192.168.4.1/humi to retreive the humidity, and so on an on.

+The Wi-Fi SSID is hidden and the SSID and Password are saved in the NVS of the ESP32, so it's impossible to know the SSID or the Password via code.

 ## Material:
 ![image](https://github.com/Bolofofopt/Projects/assets/145719526/a83d0e6c-b4b6-439e-8125-49cf28909e42)